VBayesLab/VBLabDocs/Model-Custom.md

 |`ModelName` | string | Name of the custom model  |
 |`NumParams` | Integer| Number of model parameters|

+In general, the <samp>hFunctionGrad()</samp> method is defined in the same way and play the same role as the custom function discussed in the previous section.
+However, there are two main differences between two approaches:
+- First,

 Then within the VB iterations of VB classes, e.g. [CGVB]({{site.baseurl}}{%link VB-CGVB.md%}),

 ```m